 We found 5 providers with an interest in gastrointestinal problems and who accept Blue Shield of California - Blue Shield Medigap Medicare Supplement Plans near Modesto, CA.

 Dr. Raman Khehra is a specialist in adult gastroenterology.
-He works in Modesto, CA. In Dr. Khehra's areas of expertise include general care.
-He is an in-network provider for Anthem, Blue Cross/Blue Shield, and Medi-Cal, in addition to other insurance carriers.
-His medical residency was performed at Allegheny General Hospital.
+He works in Modesto, CA. In Dr. Khehra's practice, he is particularly interested in general care.
+He accepts several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Medi-Cal.
+He trained at Allegheny General Hospital for his residency.
 Dr. Khehra (or staff) speaks Hindi and Punjabi.
-He is professionally affiliated with Sutter Medical Network, Memorial Medical Center, Modesto, and Sutter Gould Medical Foundation (SGMF).
-His practice is open to new patients.
+He is affiliated with Sutter Medical Network, Memorial Medical Center, Modesto, and Sutter Gould Medical Foundation (SGMF).
+He is open to new patients.

 Relevant Interests: , celiac disease, colorectal cancer

 Relevant Interests: , achalasia, anorectal problems, hemorrhoids

-Relevant Interests: , achalasia, anorectal problems, inflammatory bowel disease, hemorrhoids
+Relevant Interests: , achalasia, inflammatory bowel disease, anal cancer, hemorrhoids